Chemist Warehouse executives Jack Gance, Mario Verrocchi and Mario Tascone are amongst a syndicate buying Fitzroy’s Kindness House.

 Kindness House campaign relaunched during the COVID-19 pandemic

-Kindness House failed to sell when it was last offered for sale two years ago – also seeking c$15m.
+Kindness House failed to sell when it was last offered for sale two years ago – seeking c$15m.

 In March – after the COVID-19 pandemic started to grind parts of the economy – a campaign was relaunched with Colliers International the sole agency.